michycipher/michycipher/README.md

 ---

 ## 👩‍💻 About Me
-I'm Michy, a passionate and creative **Frontend Developer** with strong experience in building responsive, user-friendly, and modern web applications.
+I'm Michy, a **Frontend Developer** — just someone who likes figuring things out, one error message at a time.
+I build responsive, user-friendly, and modern web applications.

-- 🔭 Currently working on personal and open-source projects to sharpen my frontend and fullstack skills
+- 🔭 Currently working on personal and open-source projects to sharpen my frontend and full-stack skills
 - 📚 Currently learning **advanced TypeScript, Redux Toolkit, and performance optimization** to build scalable applications
 - ⚡ In my free time, I enjoy exploring new design trends, contributing to GitHub projects, and solving real-world problems with code